History of Karnataka: Bahmani and Deccan Sultanates

-Maratha Era
+Maratha Era (1674–1818)

 Most of Karnataka was conquered by the Maratha Empire in the 17th and 18th centuries.
 The first expeditions were led by Chhatrapati Shivaji.
 After Shivaji's death in 1680, his son Chhatrapati Sambhaji inherited the throne of the Marathas.
 He ruled until his capture, torture, and execution by the Mughal emperor Aurangzeb in 1689.
 From this time until 1707, the war of 27 years was fought in the Deccan, including Karnataka.
 The Mughals raided the region several times but struggled in conquering the territory.
-The Maratha Empire continued to rule over the majority of Karnataka until the rise of Mysore in the late 18th century.
+The Maratha Empire continued to rule over the majority of Karnataka until the rise of Mysore in the 1760s and 1770s decades.
+Even after the Mysore-Maratha wars, the Marathas held onto the majority of Northern Karnataka until 1818.

 The Rise of Mysore

 The Wodeyars of Mysore, former vassals of the Vijayanagara Empire, After the fall of vijayanagara empire Mysore became independent kingdom 17th-18th century.
 With the death of Krishnaraja Wodeyar II, Haider Ali, the Commander-in-Chief of the Mysore Army, assumed control over the region, until the rule of the kingdom was passed to Tipu Sultan, after Haider Ali's death.
 In attempting to contain European expansion in South India, Tipu Sultan, known as the Tiger of Mysore fought four significant Anglo-Mysore Wars, the last of which resulted in his death and the incorporation of Mysore into a princely state of the British Raj.

 Following Tipu's fall, a part of the kingdom of Mysore was annexed and divided between the Madras Presidency and the Nizam.
 The remaining territory was transformed into a princely state; the five-year-old scion of the Wodeyar family, Krishnaraja III, was installed on the throne with chief minister (Diwan) Purnaiah.

-The Mysore State and Hyderabad State, which ruled most of Karnataka, were allied with the British during the Indian Rebellion of 1857.
+The Mysore State and Hyderabad State, which ruled most of Karnataka by the mid-nineteenth century, were allied with the British during the Indian Rebellion of 1857.

-The Princely State of Mysore and British influences (1799–1947)

-The Princely State of Mysore
+British Protectorate

+In 1799, the Kingdom of Mysore signed a Protectorate treaty with the British Empire.
+The British then helped the Wadiyar dynasty come back to power after 2 generations of Islamic rule.
 During this time, railways and airways, as well as modern universities were introduced in the Kingdom of Mysore, which was ruled by the Wadiyar dynasty.
 The Kingdom of Mysore became a princely state by this time.
 The Indian Institute of Science (1909) and University of Mysore (1916) were the first educational institutions established in Karnataka.

 Independence movement

-The British period was a time of racial discrimination, economic exploitation, and numerous preventable famines, most notably in the areas directly administered by the British, which was known then as British India.
+Though the British assisted the Kingdom of Mysore, the British period was a time of racial discrimination, economic exploitation, and numerous preventable famines, most notably in the areas directly administered by the British, which was known then as British India.

 By the late 19th century, the independence movement had gained momentum; Aluru Venkata Raya, S. Nijalingappa, Kengal Hanumanthaiah, Nittoor Srinivasa Rau and others carried on the struggle into the early 20th century.
+Strong independence movements erupted across the regions of Karnataka under British direct rule.